Patikhalghata Union: Administration

-Administrative Areas

-At Present, there is 6 villages under Patikhalghata Union.The administrative activities of this union is under Patikhalghata Union Parishad.
+At present, there is 6 villages under Patikhalghata Union.
+The administrative activities of this union is under Patikhalghata Union Parishad.

 Demographics

-According to Census-2011, The total population of Patikhalghata Union is 15,777.Among them number of male is 7,709 and number of female is 8,068.Number of total family is 3991.
+According to Census-2011, The total population of Patikhalghata Union is 15,777.
+Among them number of male is 7,709 and number of female is 8,068.
+Number of total family is 3991.

-Village-wise Population
+Village-wise population

 Education

 According to the Census-2011, the literacy rate of Patikhalghata Union is about 53%.